GSO: Challenging Software Optimization Tasks for Evaluating SWE-Agents

 Opt@1: Estimator of fraction of tasks where a single attempt achieves ≥95% human speedup and passes correctness tests.
 See paper for details.

-NEW Hack-Adjusted: We observe that top models can perform deceptive optimizations (e.g., memoization, harness hijacking, etc.).
-To tackle this we introduce a new "Hack Detector" system that penalizes reward hacks by comparing the model's patch with the oracle solution and the test cases.
-The "Hack-Adjusted" column shows the adjusted score after penalizing detected hacks.
+2025-11-03: Introduced the Hack Detector: penalizes deceptive optimizations (e.g., memoization, harness hijacking) by comparing the model's patch against the oracle solution and test cases.
+The "Hack-Adjusted" column shows scores after this penalty.
 Learn more.

 Opt@1 vs Speedup Threshold (p)